Medicare Supplement Plans: Compare, Choose, Save

 FAQs About Medicare Supplement Plans

-Here are answers to common questions Florida seniors ask, with a focus on availability and timing:
+Here are answers to common questions seniors ask, with a focus on availability and timing:

 • When is the best time to enroll?
 Your Medigap Open Enrollment Period (6 months after turning 65 and enrolling in Part B) is critical.
 You get guaranteed issue—no health questions or denials.
 Outside this, underwriting may raise costs or limit plans.